Digital Banking Innovation with Your New Team

 Digital workers allow companies to pivot and, when handled strategically, helps instill a change-oriented methodology and culture.
 Blue Prism helps create a reconfigurable library of assets that can be used by teams, enabling collaborative, cross-team working by the business under the governance of the IT department.

-Innovators have been using automation strategically for over a decade.
+Innovators have been using automation software strategically for over a decade.
 An early example is at a major UK bank, which achieved savings of £1 million by setting up a text balance to phone service within just three weeks using our digital workforce.
-As well as reducing unnecessary work, the new system made the bank’s call center workers happier as they didn’t have to spend their time on calls reading out bank balances.
+As well as reducing unnecessary work, the new system made the bank services center workers happier as they didn’t have to spend their time on calls reading out bank balances and financial information.
 It’s a rare illustration of a triple win when customers, employees and the bank all benefit from a small adjustment.

-One European bank recently transformed consumer current account on-boarding via mobile, using Blue Prism.
-It is now leveraging the same automations to accelerate standardization of on-boarding processes for personal account opening, mortgages, credit cards, overdrafts, personal lending, student accounts and business products across channels.
+One European bank recently transformed consumer current account on-boarding via mobile banking app, using Blue Prism.
+It is now leveraging the same automations to accelerate standardization of on-boarding processes for opening personal banking accounts, mortgages, credit cards, overdrafts, personal lending, student accounts and business products across channels.
 As well as reducing on-boarding costs by 75%, the bank now has real-time visibility into on-boarding and Know Your Customer (KYC) processes via live dashboards, as well as improved regulatory compliance.

 Things that are not achievable using traditional methods are viable within short time frames with digital workers.
 This allows banking innovation to take place that is driven by teams who are the closest to customers, leading to a much faster time to market for products and services.
 It also leaves humans freer to take on the work that they are best suited to, using skills such as empathy, communication and negotiation for customer engagement rather than repetitive tasks and endless data entry.